acres scheme

 Requirements:

-1. Planting of trees must be completed by 31 March 2024.
+1. You must complete planting trees by 31 March 2024.

 2. Select the LPIS parcel(s) for the tree planting action by drawing one point on the map.
 Then enter the number of trees that will be planted on the chosen parcel(s) in the quantity box provided.